Vranje

 Vranje (Врање, [ʋrâɲɛ]) is a city in Southern Serbia and the administrative center of the Pčinja District.
-The municipality of Vranje has a population of 83,524 and its urban area has 60,485 inhabitants.
+According to the 2022 census, the city itself has a population of 55,214 while the city administrative area has 74,381 inhabitants.

 Vranje is the economical, political and cultural centre of the Pčinja District in Southern Serbia.
-It is the first city from the Balkans to be declared UNESCO city of Music.
-It is located on the Pan-European Corridor X, close to the borders with North Macedonia and Bulgaria.
+It was the first city from the Balkans to be declared UNESCO city of Music in 2019.
+It is located on the Pan-European Corridor X, close to the borders with North Macedonia, Kosovo and Bulgaria.
 The Serbian Orthodox Eparchy of Vranje is seated in the city, as is the 4th Land Force Brigade of the Serbian Army.

 Etymology

 The toponym Vranje is first attested in an 11th-century Byzantine text.
 The town's name is believed to be derived from vran, a word of Slavic origin meaning swarthy or dark, or the archaic Slavic given name Vran, which itself is derived from the same word.